 Try a DIY Hair mask

 This hair mask will restore even the most damaged hair, as it’s full of nourishing ingredients that’ll replenish and restore.
-Start by smashing one avocado in a bowl, then mix in one teaspoon of apple cider vinegar, one teaspoon of spirulina and one tablespoon of coconut oil.
-Apply it to dry hair and leave on for 20 minutes, then wash as usual.
+Start by smashing one avocado in a bowl, then mix in one teaspoon of apple cider vinegar, and one teaspoon of spirulina.
+Apply it to dry hair and leave on for 10 minutes, then wash as usual.
+If you have blonde hair, do a test patch first to ensure this doesn’t alter your hair color.